 Figure 1.
 Hierarchical model for differential expression, dispersion and distribution.
 (A) Schematic illustration of the model.
 The count for each gene is assumed to follow a negative binomial distribution (first level), with mean and dispersion parameters that are modelled as random realisations from log-normal prior distributions (second level).
 The parameters of the log-normal priors are themselves modelled as random realisations from a set of fixed hyperpriors (top level).
 The mean and dispersion parameters for each gene are therefore related to the parameters for all other genes; this is the information sharing property of the hierarchical model that allows stable parameter estimates to be obtained even with small sample sizes.
 (B) False discovery curves for detection of differential dispersion using the hierarchical model (HM), MDSeq and GAMLSS, averaged over 50 simulated datasets (top) and 10 datasets generated from GTEx blood (middle) and muscle (bottom) data, with no minimum log fold change.
-(C) False discovery curves for differential distribution using the hierarchical mixture model (HMM), diffVar and a hybrid method combining separate tests for differential expression and differential dispersion, averaged over 50 simulated datasets (top) and 10 datasets generated from GTEx blood (middle) and muscle (bottom) data.
+(C) False discovery curves for differential dispersion, averaged over 50 simulated datasets (top) and 10 datasets generated from GTEx blood (middle) and muscle (bottom) and an hybrid method combining separate tests for differential expression and differential dispersion, averaged over 50 simulated datasets (top) and 10 datasets generated from GTEx blood (middle) and muscle (bottom) data.